 When Lithuania established its legal code in the early 16th century, it became one of the first European nations to grant women social and economic equality, regardless of marital status or religious affiliation.
-Today, the 1992 Lithuanian constitution continues to guarantee equal rights women in social welfare to education. healthcare. employment.
+Today, the 1992 Lithuanian Constitution continues to guarantee equal rights to women in social education. healthcare. and employment.
 Women and men enjoy equal rights within marriage, divorce, and authority over their children.
-In addition, the constitution recognizes a female head of household and quarantees special protections to sinale mothers and pregnant women.
+In addition, the Constitution recognizes a female head of household and guarantees special protections to sinale mothers and pregnant women.
 The law also protects women from differential treatment based on gender in the workplace.